 Equifax And Wells Fargo Apologize To Congress; Lawmakers Not Buying It

-When corporate chief executives appear before Congress, they usually can expect to be treated gently.
+When corporate chief executives appear before Congress, they come braced for battle, but hope for gentle treatment.

-Not Tuesday.
-Not by Republicans.
-Not by Democrats.
+Tender handling is not what they got on Tuesday.
+Not from Republicans.
+Not from Democrats.

 Not when they were representing Wells Fargo and Equifax — two huge companies that recently have harmed Americans.